eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 This build requires `Google
 Test <https://github.com/google/googletest>`__.
-You can install this yourself, or you can choose to instead rely on the `Conan <https://conan.io/>`__ package manager that the CI build infrastructure also uses.
+You can install this yourself or you can choose to instead rely on the `Conan <https://conan.io/>`__ package manager that the CI build infrastructure also uses.
 In that case, install Conan in the build directory before running CMake: